-While considerable legacy multimode ( $62.5\mu$ and $50\mu$ ) fiber with ST or LC terminations exists at Salem State, moving forward only singlemode fiber with LC connectors will be used.
+While considerable legacy multimode (62.5μ and 50μ) fiber with ST or LC terminations exist at Salem State, moving forward only singlemode fiber with LC connectors will be used.
 The labeling standards documented below are independent of the fiber type (single or multimode).
 ST connectors are being phased out.
 When re-terminating, unless otherwise specified LC connectors/packs should be used.
-All new installations will use LC connectors.
 Contractors should verify whether the connectors should be UPC or APC.
 This need will be installation specific.

-NOTE: ST and LC packs may be mixed in the same LIU. $62.5\mu$ and $50\mu$ multimode may be mixed in the same LIU, but never in the same pack.
+NOTE: ST and LC packs may be mixed in the same LIU.
+62.5μ and 50μ multimode may be mixed in the same LIU, but never in the same pack.
 Every effort should be made to separate multimode and singlemode fiber into separate LIU's.